 Having a helpful and motivating environment while developing applications is the most vital element.
 All team members must be encouraged to express their ideas and opinions to build a better product.
 In addition, project managers should motivate team members and boost their confidence so that they can give their best.
-If the development team is confident, the outcome will be undoubtedly fruitful.
+If the development team is confident, the outcome will undoubtedly be fruitful.

 6. Adopt Face-to-face Communication

-The sixth Agile Manifesto principle is to ensure face-to-face communication among all parties involved in the product development.
+The sixth Agile Manifesto principle is to ensure face-to-face communication among all parties involved in product development.
 Communicating via emails or messages is not a good approach in the agile methodology.
 As arranging meetings has become more accessible in this technological epoch, everyone involved in product development can meet and carry out discussions via video conferencing.

 7. Working Software is a Primary Measure of Progress

-Every approach involved in software development has a primary objective of delivering a superior-quality product to end-users.
+Every approach involved in software development has a primary objective of delivering a superior-quality product to end users.
 The same is the objective of the agile model.
 The effectiveness of the agile model depends on the delivery of a working project within the given timeframe.

-8. Maintain Constant Pace
+8. Maintain a Constant Pace

 Keeping the constant speed during each iteration of the project development is the seventh principle of the Agile Manifesto.
 Therefore, the development team has to establish a reliable iterative pattern for developing the project successfully.
 Creating an iterative pattern helps team members to work accordingly without any stress.

 Customer satisfaction is the motto of every business domain.
 As a result, the ninth principle of the Agile Manifesto dictates that the development team has to maintain the quality of the product and meet customers’ requirements.
 In addition, team members must pay attention to the product’s technical aspects and satisfy customers by delivering quality software.